The single most important fact about global hunger is this: You can help end it.

 Globally, about 800 million people suffer malnourishment.
 That’s a staggering figure.
 But only ten years ago the total was almost 1 billion.
 A drop of nearly 200 million in the number of chronically hungry people should encourage anyone committed to ending global hunger.
 It can be done.

-It will take time.
-The process of ending chronic hunger is slow.
+It will take time, but there are ways to help end hunger.
+The process is slow.
 Setbacks happen.
 But the gains of recent years suggest hope for the future and reward for those who persevere.

 If you’re not already a supporter you can join us right now.
 Become a powerful force for good in the fight against chronic hunger.